-- lease transactions when the lease period does not exceed 12 months, and the transaction does not provide purchase opportunities; and - o lease transactions when the main assets are of low value (small-ticket leases).
+- lease transactions when the lease period does not exceed 12 months, and the transaction does not provide purchase opportunities; and - lease transactions when the main assets are of low value (small-ticket leases).

-Application of the new standard will have no significant impact on lessor accounting, and separation between operational and financial lease will be maintained.
+Application of the new standard had no significant impact on lessor accounting, and separation between operational and financial lease has been maintained.